FactoryBoy/factory_boy/README.rst

             )
             # etc.

-factory_boy is designed to work well with various ORMs (Django, Mogo, SQLAlchemy), and can easily be extended for other libraries.
+factory_boy is designed to work well with various ORMs (Django, Mongo, SQLAlchemy), and can easily be extended for other libraries.

 Its main features include: